TheoryDivision/lab_handbook/index.md

 are new to the theory division, talk to Jake to figure out which group you should be added to.

-Currently, lab meetings are done over zoom (see the lab calendar or slack for the link) and slides are presented via google slides.
+Currently, lab meetings are done in a hybrid fashion (see the lab calendar or slack for the link/place) and slides are presented via google slides.
 You can find the weekly slide deck, along with the presentation archive, in this [google drive](https://drive.google.com/drive/folders/1Td6w38lMTlTl_yOHnCTZgT6SO2TUn5Rj).
 The G1
 MD/PhD student in the lab is currently responsible for scheduling lab meetings.
 For the 2020-2021 academic year, that’s Davis Weaver.